libis/CinemaRural/README.md

 The &metadataPrefix allow you to define the result format.
 Default result format is: &metadataPrefix=ebucore.

+## Data profile OSLO JSON-LD
+In this [file](https://docs.google.com/spreadsheets/d/14escejPSMddTYVMz9mh_Tj9ciXysNaMrAtNk5L6zZMk/edit#gid=0) you will find a mapping between:
+- metadata fields from CollectiveAccess;
+- a translation to Ebucore xml;
+- the CAG and OSLO pattern that translates the metadata into CAG and OSLO entities and properties;
+- the encoding to a json ld sample.

 ## Contact

 * Sven Lefèvre, CAG (sven.lefevre@cagnet.be)